zrwang/zrwang.github.io/_posts/2017-02-21-setting-up-a-nice-environment-for-latex-on-ubuntu.md

 ---
 layout: post
 title: Setting Up a Nice Environment for LaTex on Ubuntu
+description: This post demonstrates how to configure a nice LaTex working environment with Emacs on Ubuntu.
 ---

 This post is similar with the previous [one](/2017/02/21/setting-up-a-nice-environment-for-latex-on-macos/) for MacOS, and this one demonstrates how to configure a nice LaTex working environment with Emacs on Ubuntu.